doctypehuman/doctypehuman/README.md

 ### Hi there 👋

-I am on my journey from being a Linux enthusiast to being a professional.
+My name is Atif and I am on my journey from being a Linux enthusiast to being a professional.
 My repositories are littered with notes that I made while studying.
 Here are some that might be helpful to you on your journey.

 * [RHCSA 8](https://github.com/doctypehuman/rhcsa2021)